alljoyn/extras-webdocs/docs/learn/core/security2_0/hld.md

 | TLS_ECDHE_ECDSA_WITH_AES_128_CCM_8 | <ul><li>Curve NIST P-256 (secp256r1)</li><li>SHA256</li><li>X.509 certificate</li></ul> | <ul><li>Standard Client</li><li>Thin Client</li></ul> | [7251][rfc7251] |
 | TLS_RSA_WITH_AES_128_CCM_8 | <ul><li>SHA256</li><li>X.509 certificate</li></ul> | <ul><li>Standard Client</li></ul> | [6655][rfc6655] |

-### Permission NotifyConfig Announcement
+## Permission NotifyConfig Announcement

-The Permission module provides a session-less signal with the following information:
+The Permission module provides a session-less signal to allow the Security Manager discovering the applications to claim or to distribute updated policy or certificates.
+The current features provided by the About session-less signal does not fulfill the Security Manager discovery requirement.
+The signal provides the following information:
 1. A number field named **claimable** to show the claim state of the application.
 The possible values of this field are:
    - 0 -- not claimable
    - 1 – claimable
    - 2 - claimed
-2. The public key
+2. The authentication GUID and public key
 3. The permission policy serial number

 This signal is emitted when
-1. The bus attachment is enable with peer security using ECDHE key exchanges
+1. The bus attachment is enabled with peer security using ECDHE key exchanges
 2. The application is claimed or do a factory reset
 3. The application has a permission policy installed
 4. The application has its permission policy removed

+# Features In Future Releases

+### Certificate revocation (not fully designed)
+The application will validate the certificate using a revocation service provided by the Security Manager.
+The revocation service is a distributed service.

+The Certificate Revocation Service is expected to provide a method call that takes in the certificate and return whether the given certificate is revoked.

+The application looks in its installed policy for the peer that provides the Certificate Revocation Service.
+If the application can’t locate any of the Certificate Revocation Service, the certificate revocation check will be skipped.

+If a membership certificate is revoked, all signed authorization data related to the membership certificate is no longer valid.

+#### Current work-around
+The admin can blacklist a peer by installing a deny rule in the application policy to deny access for the given peer.

+### Distribution of policy updates and membership certificates (not fully designed)
+The Distribution Service is a service provided by a Security Manager.
+This service provides persistent storage and high availability to distribute updates to applications.

+An admin uses the Security Manager to generate updated policy and membership certificates, encrypt the payload with a session key derived from a nonce value and the master secret for the <sender, recipient> pair.
+The package including the sender public key, recipient public key, nonce, and encrypted payload is sent to the Distribution Service to delivery to the recipient.
+The recipient uses the information in the package to locate the master secret to generate the corresponding session key to decrypt the payload.
+Once the decryption is successful, the recipient signs the hash of the package and provide the signature in the reply.

+![distribution-of-policy-update-and-certificates][]

+**Figure:** Distribution of policy update and certificates

+[distribution-of-policy-update-and-certificates]: /files/learn/security2_0/distribution-of-policy-update-and-certificates.png

+### Policy Templates
+An application developer can define policy templates to help the Security Manager to build consumer and producer policies.
+A policy template provides the following data in:
+ - Specification version number
+ - List of permission rules

-## Future Considerations
+# Future Considerations

-###  Broadcast signals and multipoint sessions
+##  Broadcast signals and multipoint sessions
 All security enhancements for broadcast signals and multipoint sessions will be considered in future releases of Security 2.0.